surajrajan/automated-market-maker/README.md

 # Automated Market Maker

-An automated market maker (AMM) is an entity that, without a third party, can automatically allow the swapping of any two assets and set / maintain prices of the assets.
+An automated market maker (AMM) is an entity that, without a third party, can automatically allow the swapping of any two assets and set / maintain prices of the assets in the market.
 This is contrary to traditional centralized market systems that set prices by matching limit buy / sell orders.
 An AMM works by having a "constant liquidity", or a "supply" of both assets to be swapped in a dedicated pool.

 One standard way an AMM calculates price action is using the **constant product formula** - At a high level, whenever a trade (swap of assets) is made in the pool, the market maker will **maintain** a constant **K-value**, which is calculated by: